MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ### Ensure accuracy of anchors (alignment)
 Independent from the method used for anchoring, these additional factors can impact the accuracy of the alignment and/or user perception of the alignment:

 - **Interpupillary distance (IPD) setting.** The IPD is the distance between the center of the user’s pupils.
-It’s crucial to set the appropriate IPD to enable HoloLens to adapt its display because different users might have different IPDs.
+It’s crucial to set the appropriate IPD to enable [!include[pn-hololens](../includes/pn-hololens.md)] to adapt its display because different users might have different IPDs.
 An incorrect IPD setting can result in a wrong perception of holograms in space as well as instability of holograms.
 [Use the HoloLens Calibration app to calibrate your IPD](https://docs.microsoft.com/en-us/windows/mixed-reality/calibration).

-- **Pre-scanning the environment.** HoloLens actively scans its environment for visible features  to create maps of its surroundings.
+- **Pre-scanning the environment.** [!include[pn-hololens](../includes/pn-hololens.md)] actively scans its environment for visible features  to create maps of its surroundings.
 This happens whenever the device is turned on and a user is signed in.
-It’s independent of whether you’re in the HoloLens shell or running apps.
-HoloLens constantly improves the accuracy of these maps as it scans the environment from different viewpoints and stores them on the device.
+It’s independent of whether you’re in the [!include[pn-hololens](../includes/pn-hololens.md)] shell or running apps. [!include[pn-hololens](../includes/pn-hololens.md)] constantly improves the accuracy of these maps as it scans the environment from different viewpoints and stores them on the device.
 Holograms are placed in relation to these maps.
 The more accurate the map, the more accurate the hologram placement.
-Before using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] on a HoloLens that’s unfamiliar with its environment, the user should put on the HoloLens, sign into the device, and walk around the space where hologram instructions are placed or will be placed.
-This can be done while the user is in the HoloLens shell, but we recommend the user hide the **Start** menu to see the space as they walk around.
+Before using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] on a [!include[pn-hololens](../includes/pn-hololens.md)] that’s unfamiliar with its environment, the user should put on the [!include[pn-hololens](../includes/pn-hololens.md)], sign into the device, and walk around the space where hologram instructions are placed or will be placed.
+This can be done while the user is in the [!include[pn-hololens](../includes/pn-hololens.md)] shell, but we recommend the user hide the **Start** menu to see the space as they walk around.
 Walking at a leisurely pace while slowly looking up and down will give the device the opportunity to find features and construct accurate maps.
 This is called "pre-scanning" because it’s done before you run Dynamics 365 Guides.
-You only need to do this once for each environment because HoloLens stores the maps it created on the device and remembers the spaces it has scanned.
+You only need to do this once for each environment because [!include[pn-hololens](../includes/pn-hololens.md)] stores the maps it created on the device and remembers the spaces it has scanned.

-   Very dark or very bright environments, or environments that include very reflective surfaces (mirrors), dark surfaces, or featureless surfaces, cause a negative impact on HoloLens’s capability to recognize the space, which will impact hologram position and stability.
+   Very dark or very bright environments, or environments that include very reflective surfaces (mirrors), dark surfaces, or featureless surfaces, cause a negative impact on [!include[pn-hololens](../includes/pn-hololens.md)]’s capability to recognize the space, which will impact hologram position and stability.

-- **Impact of device positioning.** HoloLens uses a novel display technology to project images in the user’s field of view, which creates holograms.
+- **Impact of device positioning.** [!include[pn-hololens](../includes/pn-hololens.md)] uses a novel display technology to project images in the user’s field of view, which creates holograms.
 The way a user wears a device on their head has a huge impact on the perceived position of the holograms.

    The best way to understand this is to adjust the device positioning while aligning holograms to their physical counterparts in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 Observe how the alignment of holograms is affected when you shift the device left and right, up and down, and when you slide the display forward and backward.
 Users should wear the device in a consistent way and understand that subtle shifts in device positioning might not feel different but can lead to significant changes to perceived hologram locations.